positive-js/community-guidelines/COMMIT_MESSAGE_FORMAT.md

 ### Type

+Possible values:
+* feat - main feature
+* fix - bug fixing type
+* perf - improving performance
+* docs - changing documentation
+* chore - updating grunt tasks etc; CI configs, no production code change
+* style - CSS changes & others styles
+* refactor
+* test - for changes of tests
+* bump - for assemblies/releases
+* revert

 If the prefix is `feat`, `fix` or `perf`, it will appear in the changelog.
 However if there is any [BREAKING CHANGE](#footer), the commit will always appear in the changelog.

 Other prefixes are up to your discretion.
-Suggested prefixes are `docs`, `chore`, `style`, `refactor`, and `test` for non-changelog related tasks.
+Suggested prefixes are `docs`, `chore`, `style`, `refactor`, `test` and `bump` for non-changelog related tasks.

 ### Scope

 The scope could be anything specifying place of the commit change.
+Each project has own set of scopes.

 ### Subject

 The subject contains succinct description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
+* possible to using russian language as history is being viewed not only developers
 * no dot (.) at the end

 ### Body